zchyde/brooklinebooksmith.com/_posts/2016-06-07-xxxix-in-the-enchanted-valley.md

 ![](/uploads/versions/the-year-200-by-agusti-n-de-rojas-9781632060518-compressor---x----300-451x---.jpg)
 {: .present-before-paste}

 I'm currently entrenched in chapter 39 and yet for such a massive book I never stop to notice how far I've come or how much I have left.
 The writing is succinct; it writhes and slithers seamlessly from one reality to the next.
-It is easily one of the best books I've read in awhile.&nbsp;
+It is easily one of the best books I've read in awhile.
 {: .present-before-paste}

 [*The Year 200*](http://www.brooklinebooksmith-shop.com/book/9781632060518) drops in mid July.
 You can pre-order a copy through our online shop or swing by in person in a few weeks.
-We'll have plenty of copies. &nbsp;
+We'll have plenty of copies.
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}

-&nbsp;
 {: .present-before-paste}